Alto Golfo de California Biosphere Reserve: Ecological characteristics

 The variety of species in the zone ranges from marine through coastal to land species.
 Located in the coastal zone are flats, beaches and dune systems, granite sierras and the volcanic shield communities.
 The land fauna of the reserve is diverse, due to the varied mosaic of its vegetation, ranging from that associated with wetland areas to more inhospitable sites found in the sandy areas of the Great Desert.
 The Colorado River is the main habitat for the hogfish (Lachnolaimus maximus).

 This location is one of the few places in North America where the fringe-toed lizard (Uma inornata) is distributed, in addition to being the western limit for the distribution of the Gila monster (Heloderma suspectum).
-Among the reptiles, the diamondback rattlesnake, the coral snake, the chameleon and the desert tortoise are also found.
+Among the reptiles, the diamondback rattlesnake, the coral snake, the horned lizard and the desert tortoise are also found.
 Birdlife is well represented with at least 80 species of land and aquatic birds, both resident and migratory, characterizing the area with high diversity.

 The land mammals are mainly representative of the Sonora and San Bernardina biotic provinces: white-tailed deer, mule deer (Odocoileus hemionus), Big Horn Sheep (Ovis canadensis cremnobates), the Pronghorn (Antilocapra americana), the javelina, and the long-nosed bat, among others.
 Species of vegetation include the saguaro cactus, the strawberry hedgehog cactus (Echinocereus engelmannii), the thorny bisnaga cactus, the Mexican palo verde (Parkinsonia aculeata), and the ironwood tree, among many others.
 The marine species include the porpoise or vaquita (Phocoena sinus), protected by Mexican law as an endangered species, the totoaba and the Yuma clapper rail.